microsoft/reverse-proxy/docs/docfx/articles/header-routing.md

 Proxy routes specified in [config](config-files.md) or via [code](config-providers.md) must include at least a path or host to match against.
 In addition to these, a route can also specify one or more headers that must be present on the request.

 ### Precedence
-// what is method here?
-// any example how change Order property?

 The default route match precedence order is 1) path, 2) method, 3) host, 4) headers 5) query parameters.
 That means a route which specifies methods and no headers will match before a route which specifies headers and no methods.
-This can be overridden by setting the `Order` property on a route.
+This can be overridden by setting the `Order` property on a route (see example in [config properties](config-files.md#all-config-properties)).

 ## Configuration